________ CAUV and Agricultural District _________

 Only land meeting specific qualifications may receive the reduced taxable value.
 Qualifying land is subject to a three-year waiting period, during which time, it must be utilized exclusively for agricultural use.
 Home sites and outbuildings not used for agricultural use are still valued at fair market value.

 The required Initial and Renewal applications are filed with the Lucas County Auditor’s office.
 The Initial application is the owner’s first (1st) application filed with the Lucas County Auditor’s office.
-It requires a twenty-five dollar ($25) fee.
+Thus, if the property that was on CAUV was recently acquired OR if it is a property that is currently not on CAUV, but the owner has farmed it for the past three (3) years, then, an Initial Application must be filed.
+There is a processing fee of twenty-five dollars ($25).
 The renewal application has no fee, and is filed with the Lucas County Auditor’s office.